-Pole-and-line is the method of choice for large-scale tagging programmes because of its ability to supply large quantities of tuna in good condition for tagging.
-In the western tropical Pacific, Japanese-style live bait pole-and-line vessels are a proven tagging platform, and remain the only viable option consistently capable of tagging several hundred tuna per day in good condition.
-A medium-sized pole-and-line vessel is therefore proposed as the primary tag release platform for Phase 2.
-The SSAP used two pole-and-line vessels of 200-250 GRT which proved to be adequate in range and autonomy to operate throughout the WCPO.
-The RTTP chartered a 173 GRT pole-and-line vessel of similar design, which operated from the Philippines to Kiribati, and was generally adequate to meet project objectives, but was somewhat restricted from operating in some of the more remote areas.
+Pole-and-line fishing is the method of choice for large-scale tagging programmes because of the ability to supply large quantities of tuna in good condition for tagging.
+In the western tropical Pacific, Japanese-style live bait pole-and-line vessels are a proven tagging platform, and remain the only viable option capable of tagging several hundred tuna per day in good condition.
+A medium-sized pole-and-line vessel is thus proposed as the primary tag release platform for Phase 2.
+The SSAP used two pole-and-line vessels of 200-250 GRT, which were of sufficient range and autonomy to operate throughout the WCPO.
+The RTTP chartered a 173 GRT pole-and-line vessel of similar design, and operated from the Philippines to Kiribati.
+This vessel was generally adequate to meet project objectives, but was somewhat restricted from operating in some of the more remote areas.

-The proposed Phase 2 project will require a Japanese-style pole-and-line vessel of around 200 GRT capable of extended movements between EEZs and high-seas pockets.
-It is assumed that the vessel will have adequate fuel, provisions and accommodation suitable for extended voyages.
-The limiting factor for operational range with these vessels will be bait tank and drinking water capacity, both of which will need to carefully stipulated in the charter tender.
-A reverse osmosis desalinator should be required and at least eight efficient bait tanks of around 100 m3 total capacity.
+The proposed Phase 2 project will require a Japanese-style pole-and-line vessel of around 200 GRT capable of extended movements throughout the proposed study area.
+It will be necessary that the vessel have adequate fuel, provisions and accommodations suitable for extended voyages.
+The limiting factor for operational range with such a vessel would be bait tank and drinking water capacity, both of which will need to be carefully stipulated in the charter tender.
+A reverse osmosis desalinator should be required and at least eight efficient bait tanks of around 100 m total capacity.

 While pole-and-line fishing is clearly the only option for large-scale tuna tagging in the WCPO, there are a number of limitations that need to be considered in the design of the tag-release programme.
-First, and as noted above, pole-and-line fishing requires access to good supplies of live bait.
+First, pole-and-line fishing generally requires access to good supplies of live bait.
 The hardiest of western tropical Pacific baitfish species, notably stolephorid anchovies, can survive up to only one week in bait tanks when carefully handled.
 This is in contrast to the more robust engraulid anchovies used as tuna baitfish in other areas such as the EPO and off Japan.
 Therefore, the range of pole-and-line fishing in the western tropical Pacific is effectively restricted to areas that are within three or four days steaming from viable bait grounds.
 Secondly, pole-and-line fishing is relatively inefficient in capturing bigeye, compared to skipjack and yellowfin.
 While some quantities of small bigeye can normally be captured and tagged using pole-and-line, the maximum proportion that can reasonably be expected in a large-scale tag release programme is about 5-10% of the total.
-Occasionally, larger numbers can be caught, but it is unpredictable8.
+Occasionally, larger numbers can be caught, but it is unpredictable.
 Thirdly, while pole-and-line fishing captures skipjack of approximately the same size distribution as taken by the dominant fishing method (purse seine), only smaller juvenile yellowfin and bigeye (<70 cm) are generally vulnerable to pole-and-line.
 By contrast, purse seine captures both species not only of this smaller size, but also in considerable numbers at larger size.
 Longline captures both species almost exclusively >80 cm.
 These restrictions relating to pole-and-line fishing all require careful consideration in the design of pole-and-line-based tagging operations.

-7 Tagging of South Pacific albacore is however scheduled as part of SPC-OFP's new European Commission EDF9-funded project, SCIFISH, which will commence in 2008.
+&lt;sup>8 Tagging of South Pacific albacore is however scheduled as part of SPC-OFP's new European Commission EDF9-funded project, SCIFISH, which will commence in 2008.